franklongford/PyFibre/docs/source/pyfibre_gui.rst

 File Viewer
 ~~~~~~~~~~~

-PyFibre is set by default to detect Tagged Image Format (tif) files.
+PyFibre is set by default to detect Tagged Image Format (TIF) files.
 To load in individual files to analyse, use the
 file window to navigate through your file tree and the 'Add Files' button to load in files or folders into the
 software.